-1. In first few paragraphs from chapter 5, John Stuart Mill lays out "one of the strongest obstacles" (p.
-216) for utilitarianism, which involves justice.

-What is this obstacle, and what is Mill's strategy for overcoming it?
+- 1. In first few paragraphs from chapter 5, John Stuart Mill lays out "one of the strongest obstacles" (p.
+216) for utilitarianism, which involves (erroneous) assumptions made about the relationship justice and utility. - What is this obstacle, and what is Mill's strategy for overcoming it? - 2.
 In paragraphs 14 & 15, Mill wants to explain how justice is distinguished from morality in general.
 To do this, Mill first explains how considerations of morality are different from those of expediency or prudence.
 How are these considerations different?

 After that, Mill then makes a distinction between perfect and imperfect duties.
 How are these types of duties different?

 Finally, how does this distinction of duties explain the difference between justice and morality in general?

-In paragraphs 16-23, Mill lays out the three major components of justice, two of which come from our sentiments (or emotions) and one of which comes from our intellectual capacities.

-What are these components and how do they come together to compose justice?

-4. In paragraphs 24-26 & 32-38, Mill attempts to resolve tensions between justice (in protecting individual rights) and utilitarianism (in promoting social utility).
+- 3. In paragraphs 16-23, Mill lays out the three major components of justice, two of which come from our sentiments (or emotions) and one of which comes from our intellectual capacities. - What are these components and how do they come together to compose justice? - In paragraphs 24-26 & 32-38, Mill attempts to resolve tensions between justice (in protecting individual rights) and utilitarianism (in promoting

-How does Mill define a person's right?
+How does Mill define a person's rights?
 Why do considerations of security and liberty involve rights?
 Why does Mill believe that all this shows how utilitarianism supports, and is consistent with, our usual notions of justice?